 The most productive beds are those from the upper cutting, where the oolite is much softer.
 Most of the echinoids will be damaged, although the internal mould still shows great detail.
 If you are luckily enough, you will find one with the shell intact, but these are much less common.

 Brachiopods can also be found in the lower beds and these are often in superb condition.
 They can easily be found and also collected from the scree slopes.

 The Inferior Oolite at Gilberts Grave is found along the banks of the old disused railway line.
-It is just one bed, the Clypeus Grit bed, which is full of the eponymous Clypeus echinoids.
+It is just one bed, the Clypeus Grit bed, is full of the eponymous Clypeus echinoids.
 This is part of the Salperton Limestone Formation.

 This site is generally quite safe, although common sense when collecting at all locations should be used.
 When walking down the old railway route and over the embankment, there are very steep and high sides.
 Keep well away from the edges at all times and, if bringing children, always walk with them until you reach the safer railway cutting.

 A pick is handy to clear the cutting sides and a knife to remove debris around fossils.
 A hammer and eye protection can also be taken to split any lumps of oolite up into smaller fragments.
 Wrap up fossils well and place in small bags or containers.
 The echinoid, Clypeus, can be particularly fragile.